niranjan-madak/SpringBootJPA-CrudApp/README.md

 # SpringBootJPA-CrudApp
-this app shows the basic ideo of working with JPA repository
+this app shows the basic idea of working with JPA repository